Guilty (Barbra Streisand and Barry Gibb song)

 "Guilty" is a vocal duet between Barbra Streisand and Barry Gibb.
 The song was written by all three Bee Gees: Barry, Robin & Maurice Gibb.
-Released as a single from Streisand's 1980 album of the same name.
-"Guilty" peaked at No. 3 on the US Billboard Hot 100 chart and No. 5 on the adult contemporary chart.
+Released as a single from Streisand's 1980 album of the same name, "Guilty" peaked at No. 3 on the US Billboard Hot 100 chart and No. 5 on the adult contemporary chart.
 In the UK, the song reached No. 34 on the UK Singles Chart.
 The single was certified gold by the RIAA.
 In addition, "Guilty" won a Grammy Award in the category Best Pop Vocal Performance, Duo or Group.
 The song also appeared on the 2001 Bee Gees compilation, Their Greatest Hits: The Record.

+There is also a version by Tom Jones and Gladys Knight.